MvvmCross/MvvmCross/docs/_documentation/tipcalc-tutorial/a-xamarinandroid-ui-project.md

 Every MvvmCross UI project requires a `Setup` class.

-This class sits in the root namespace (folder) of our UI project and performs the initialisation of the MvvmCross framework and your application, including:
+This class sits in the root namespace (folder) of our UI project and performs the initialization of the MvvmCross framework and your application, including:

 - The Inversion of Control (IoC) system
 - The MvvmCross data-binding